matn7/Google-Platform-Notes/systemdesign/BBG.md

 **35. What is the Saga pattern and how does it address data consistency in microservices?**
 * A sequence of local transactions with compensating transactions to undo changes if one fails, ensuring eventual consistency.

+**36. Relational Databases.**
+* Purpose: Data storage for structured data (hotels, rooms, reservations).
+* ACID Properties: Atomicity, Consistency, Isolation, Durability - crucial for reliable transactions.
+* Use Case: Suitable for read-heavy workloads with less frequent writes.
+* Clear data structure and relationships.
+* Considerations: Can be scaled using techniques like replication and sharding.

+**37. NoSQL Databases.**
+* Purpose: Optimized for writes.
+* ACID Properties: Not guaranteed.
+* Use Case: Not suitable for hotel reservation system.

+**38. RESTful APIs.**
+* Purpose: Standard way to design APIs for web services.
+Uses HTTP methods (GET, POST, PUT, DELETE).
+* Example: POST `/v1/reservations` (Make a new reservation)
+* Benefits: Simple, widely adopted, easy to understand.

+**39. CDN (Content Delivery Network).**
+* Purpose: Caches static assets (images, JS, CSS) to reduce load times for users.
+* How it works: Distributes content across multiple servers geographically closer to users.
+* Benefits: Improves website performance and user experience.

+**40. API Gateway.**
+* Purpose: Central point of entry for all API requests.
+* Functions:
+  * Routing requests to appropriate microservices.
+  * Authentication and authorization.
+  * Rate limiting.
+  * Benefits: Simplifies client requests, improves security, and manages traffic.

+**41. gRPC.**
+* Purpose: High-performance Remote Procedure Call (RPC) framework for inter-service communication.
+* Benefits: Efficient, supports multiple languages, and uses protocol buffers for serialization.

+**42. Redis.**
+* Purpose: In-memory data store used for caching.
+* Features:
+  * Fast read/write speeds.
+  * TTL (Time-To-Live) for automatic data expiration.
+  * LRU (Least Recently Used) eviction policy.
+  * Use Case: Caching hotel inventory data for quick retrieval.

+**43. Debezium.**
+* Purpose: Change Data Capture (CDC) tool.
+* How it works: Captures database changes in real-time and streams them to other systems (e.g., Redis).
+* Benefits: Keeps cache data synchronized with the database.

+**44. Two-Phase Commit (2PC).**
+* Purpose: Distributed transaction protocol to ensure atomicity across multiple nodes.
+* How it works: Guarantees that either all nodes commit or all nodes rollback.
+* Cons: Blocking protocol, not performant, single node failure blocks progress.

+**45. Saga Pattern.**
+* Purpose: Manages data consistency across microservices.
+* How it works: Sequence of local transactions; each transaction updates and publishes a message to trigger the next transaction.
+* Compensation: If a transaction fails, compensating transactions undo previous changes.
+* Consistency: Relies on eventual consistency.

 ***

 ## 24 - Distributed Email Service.